 The rules governing U.S. federal income taxation of non-U.S. individuals and non-U.S. corporations are complex.
 For a summary of such rules, you may begin by reviewing the section in our full Offering Circular titled “Taxation of Foreign Stockholders”.
-Such section is only a summary, and we urge non-U.S. stockholders to consult their own tax advisers to determine the impact of federal, state and local income tax laws on ownership of our stock, including any reporting requirements.
+This section is only a summary, and we urge non-U.S. stockholders to consult their own tax advisers to determine the impact of federal, state and local income tax laws on ownership of our stock, including any reporting requirements.

-A withholding tax equal to 30% of the gross amount of the dividend ordinarily will apply unless an applicable tax treaty reduces or eliminates the tax.
+A withholding tax equal to 30% of the gross amount of the dividend will ordinarily will apply unless an applicable tax treaty reduces or eliminates the tax.
 We plan to withhold U.S. federal income tax at the rate of 30% on the gross amount of any distribution paid to a non-U.S. stockholder unless either:

 (a) Lower treaty rate applies and the non-U.S. stockholder files an IRS Form W-8BEN or Form W-8BEN-E (with appropriate attachments) evidencing eligibility for that reduced rate with us